This post last updated August, 2019

 MomsRising amplifies mothers’ and family voices on issues that affect families, including working toward common sense gun safety reform through legislation.
 Of particular focus: banning military-style assault weapons and high-capacity magazines.

-The Trace This is an independent, nonpartisan, nonprofit journalism startup dedicated to shining a light on America’s gun violence crisis.
+The Trace is an independent, nonpartisan, nonprofit newsroom dedicated to shining a light on America’s gun violence crisis through journalism.
 They focus on the communities most impacted, report on possible fixes, and collaborate with other publications, creating content like this interactive atlas of American gun violence with data gathered from Gun Violence Archive

-Doing something always makes us feel better than doing nothing.
-(And by the way, doing nothing is not working to help stem this epidemic.)
+Doing something always makes me feel better than doing nothing.

 –Here’s what to say when you contact your member of congress — you can even use an app, or your own texting app when you register with Resistbot.

-We are moms who care about kids and their well-being.
-Over the years, we’ve discussed everything from crib safety to food safety to car seat safety to ways to eliminate preventable childhood deaths from diseases like polio with vaccinations — for which so many of you showed your amazing support with donations and social shares.
+We are a team of moms who care about kids and their well-being.
+We always have been.
+Over the years, we’ve discussed issues from crib safety and food safety to car seat safety, Covid and flu prevention, and ways to eliminate preventable childhood deaths from diseases like polio with vaccinations — for which so many of you showed your amazing support with donations and social shares.

 We hope with those same big hearts of yours, you can also consider ways to eliminate preventable firearm deaths in this country.

 We know that this is a site that many readers visit as a way to escape the horrible news of the day.
-Self-preservation is absolutely understandable; if you would rather look at our gift recommendations, play a game of Candy Crush, or binge watch Netflix, then by all means do what you have to do.
-But after you’ve t taken a break, we certainly hope you’ll get back to fighting for a safer world for us all.
+Self-preservation is absolutely understandable; if you would rather look at our gift recommendations, play Wordle, or binge watch Netflix, then by all means do what you have to do.
+But after you’ve taken a break, we certainly hope you’ll get back to fighting for a safer world for our kids.
+And for all of us.

 Thank you for putting these resources in one place.